 Double-Olympic silver medalist, Commonwealth and European swimming champion and Speedo ambassador Jazz Carlin has now retired from competition but isn't slowing down any time soon.
-Her new multi-sport calendar since retiring from professional swimming has so far included the Prudential Ride London and the Volcano Triathlon in Lanzarote.
 Here, Jazz shares her top tips for getting started in open water swimming.

 Heading out for your first open water swim can feel quite scary and daunting.
 However, you really can't beat the feeling of swimming outdoors.

 After the Rio Olympics, I decided to compete in a few open water events which was completely new to me.
 I’d always swam in the sea on holidays but I had never done a race or competed in open water.

 I discovered a local open water spot to get started and, after the first visit, all I could think was 'why have I never done this before?'
 It felt great to be outside and I felt so refreshed after getting out.
 It was honestly one of the most amazing feelings.